janwilmake/cloudflare-sponsorware/ADR.md

 We actually need webhooks at our sponsors dashboard! https://docs.github.com/en/sponsors/integrating-with-github-sponsors/configuring-webhooks-for-events-in-your-sponsored-account

-For retrieving clv we need the graphql api.
+For retrieving clv we need the graphql API.